 On the other hand, make sure you have hard-working generalists who can do everything you need them to do.
-When you begin to grow you can proceed to hire full time workers.
+When you begin to grow, you can proceed to hire full-time workers.

 12. Launching Too Quickly

-Another mistake startups make is launching out before they are ready.
+Another mistake startups make is launching before they are ready.
 Once you have launched into the public, you will definitely start getting clients.

-The reason why it’s not advisable to launch quickly is to ensure that your systems and processes are in place, such as payment terms, communications, etc. The back-end processes need to be ok now before you start taking on clients.
+The reason why it’s not advisable to launch quickly is to ensure that your systems and processes are in place, such as payment terms, communications, etc. The back-end processes need to be okay now before you start taking on clients.

 It might be easy to want to launch out and expand once you start seeing a little bit of success.
-You may find that your period of growth was only temporary, and end up stuck with a bunch of new staff but no work and no funds to cover them.
+You may find that your period of growth was only temporary and end up stuck with a bunch of new staff but no work and no funds to cover them.
 That’s why it’s important to expand gradually.

 13. Implement a Proper Bookkeeping Process

-A Lot of startup businesses start without a proper bookkeeping process in place and this singular mistake has ruined many startup businesses.
+A Lot of startup businesses start without a proper bookkeeping process in place, and this singular mistake has ruined many startup businesses.